 Because Google’s algorithm updates moved slowly at the time, these tactics remained effective for years.
 But these requirements increased over time as more and more content entered the web.

 We’re now almost two decades removed from the advent of SEO.
-With billions of content data added to the web every year, there is more content than ever.
+With billions of content data added to the Internet every year, there is more content than ever.
 When creating and publishing content it’s important to consider these factors:

 - Create content for your readers, not for search engines